Jane’s Grilled Peaches

 Using Freestone Peaches

-While clingstone peaches will work, the gold standard for our grilled peaches recipe are the freestone variety.
+While clingstone peaches will work, the gold standard for our grilled peaches recipe is the freestone variety.
 This type releases the pit fairly easily once they are cut in half.
 In fact, the pit might just fall right out.
 They are typically available in grocery stores and farmer’s markets anywhere from mid-June to mid-August.
 Since they aren’t labeled, the only way to know for sure if it’s a freestone peach is to cut into it or ask the farmer or grocer.

 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!